Facts & Trivia

 Bernard Sobel is the son of Polish Jewish immigrants Nathan L. and Hattie Levy Sobel.
 Born on March 13, 1887, in Attica, Indiana, he was known as a publicist, American playwright, and historian of American entertainment in later years.
 He helped Eddie Cantor, Will Rogers, Len Errol, Vivienne Segal, Billie Burke, and many other famous, talented performers.

-Rabbi David Philipson, born in 1862 in Wabash, Indiana, co-wrote the Union Prayer Book, the central prayer book for Reform Judaism, and presided over the first few of its re-publishings.
+Rabbi David Philipson, born in 1862 in Wabash, Indiana, co-wrote the Union Prayer Book, the central prayer book for Reform Judaism, and presided over its first few re-publishings.
 He also became the leader of the Reform Movement after Rabbi Isaac Mayer Wises’ death.

 Max Nirdlinger was born in Fort Wayne and owned the original National Association of Pro Baseball Players franchises in 1871.
 Playing against Teams from New York, Philadelphia, Chicago, and Boston, his Fort Wayne Kekiongas team did not fare well.
 Still, they played the first game in pro History on May 4, 1871, with a 2 to 0 win at Kekionga Ballpark over the Cleveland Forest Citys.
 In the 1880s, he owned a baseball bat-making company in Fort Wayne.